segmentio/segment-docs/src/engage/overview/onboarding.md

 ## Next steps

-With accounts on all three platforms configured for Engage, you’ve completed Engage onboarding and are ready to create and send campaigns to your users.
+With accounts on all three platforms configured, you’ve completed Engage onboarding and are ready to create and send campaigns to your users.

 Not sure where to start?
-Read the Engage documentation on [Sending an Email Campaign](#) and [Sending an SMS Campaign](#).
-To save time when creating Engage campaigns, view the SMS and [email templates guides](#).
+Read the Engage documentation on [sending email campaigns](/docs/engage/campaigns/email-campaigns/) and [sending SMS campaigns](docs/engage/campaigns/sms-campaigns/).
+To save time when generating Engage campaigns, check out the Engage guides on creating [SMS templates](/docs/engage/content/sms/template/) and [email templates](/docs/engage/content/email/template/).

-If you’re planning to import contacts to your Engage audience(s), learn how to format your CSV file with the [Engage CSV Uploader instructions](#).
+If you’re planning to import contacts to Engage, learn how to [update your audiences with a CSV file](/docs/engage/profiles/csv-upload/).

-## Support

-[Contact the Twilio Engage team](/docs/engage/contact) with any questions you may have about Engage onboarding and setup.